HypeCheck

 Ginkgo Leaf

-240 mg daily (standardized extract EGb 761) based on dementia studies; No established dose for other uses
+240 mg/day (standardized extract EGb 761) based on dementia studies

 What the Science Says